 The mission of the USJA Promotion Board is to ensure that the standards of promotions awarded by the USJA reflect the technical expertise, range of techniques, character development, overall judo knowledge, and contribution to the sport of the person promoted.
 Inherent in this process is the direct evaluation of candidates for high dan promotions.
 Additionally, the Board will ensure that the process maintains its fairness by simultaneously withholding ranks from unqualified candidates and recognizing deserving candidates.Learn More

-The goal of these coordinators is to facilitate development of judo on all levels.
-The regional coordinator, he/she should contact and encourage many clubs and individuals to participate and host events aimed at increasing participation (via the USJA) in judo.Learn More
+The goal of regional coordinators is to facilitate the development of judo at all levels.
+Regional coordinators contact and encourage many clubs and individuals to participate and host events aimed at increasing participation in judo via the USJA.Learn More

-The mission of this committee is two fold.
-First, to examine the role of judo in the lives of school aged children and teens.
-Secondly, the committee will examine the process of developing partnerships with elementary, middle and high schools with suggestions for implementing judo in local schools in the spirit of “mutual welfare and benefit”.Learn More
+The mission of this committee is two-fold.
+First, the committee will examine the role of judo in the lives of school-aged children and teens.
+Secondly, the committee will examine the process of developing partnerships with elementary, middle, and high schools with suggestions for implementing judo in local schools in the spirit of “mutual welfare and benefit”.Learn More

 We get stuff done!Learn More